aedenj/kafka-cluster-starter/README.md

 * [ZooNavigator](https://zoonavigator.elkozmon.com/en/stable/index.html) - A UI for the ZooKeeper cluster
 * Three [Kafka](https://kafka.apache.org) brokers using [this image](https://github.com/wurstmeister/kafka-docker)
 * [Kafka Manager](https://hub.docker.com/r/hlebalbau/kafka-manager) - An open source UI by Yahoo for Kafka.
-* [Kafka Topics UI](https://hub.docker.com/r/landoop/kafka-topics-ui) - An open source UI for examining messages
+* [Kafka Topics UI](https://github.com/lensesio/kafka-topics-ui) - An open source UI for examining messages
-* [Kafka Connect UI](https://github.com/lensesio/kafka-connect-ui) - A UI for managing Kafka Connect clusters.
-* A container, named kafka-tools, for executing commands if you don't want to install the tools locally
 * [Kafka Rest Proxy](https://docs.confluent.io/current/kafka-rest/index.html) - A RESTful interface to a Kafka cluster, making it easy to produce and consume messages, view the state of the cluster, and perform administrative actions without using the native Kafka protocol or clients.